mayakraft/Workshops/Introduction to Coding, Javascript, and Poetry.md

 > It's a different color

-numbers are blue. when a number is inside of a string, like `'Robby 123$ !😇✌️😀'` it isn't blue.
+Numbers are blue.
+When a number is inside of a string, like `'Robby 123$ !😇✌️😀'` it isn't blue.
 This variable is a number, the computer recognizes that it can do *math* on it.

-let's do math:
+Let's do math:

 ## 3b.
 Javascript: Arithmetic